Pro Tips: How To Use Apple Two-Factor Authentication

 Tips:

 • If you have not installed the Apple support App, you can download it from the Apple store with any Apple ID.
+It also helps to confirm which device, number, or email the account can still verify before you continue.

 • You will get stuck if you cannot access your trusted device or phone number or have forgotten the device passcode you are required to enter.
-However, if you don't get stuck, you will get the 'Account Recovery' option.
+But if you don't get stuck, you will get the 'Account Recovery' option.

 Way 3: Use iforgot.apple.com on any web browser